tugume123/tugume123/README.md

 -know the use of OS  and what ur gonna store there.
 -end of life
 -IP address(static and DHCP)

 4th July 2023
+i installed Ubuntu linux server on the VNC viewer and docker on it

+5th July 2023
+i successfully installed pihole on the Ubuntu server and viewed its dashboard.

+6th July 2023
+we were introduced to the installation of window VM i installed the windows successfully though it was alittle tiresome

+7th July 2023
+installation of the active directory on our machines.